 Adding personalization skips the broad roll out of new SPIFs, rebates or promotions to every partner and instead rolls out to the ones most likely to sell based on historic performance, partner type or who they sell to.
 Personalization should help optimize your spend and significantly cut down on the noise your partners receive.

 For example, If partners sell to mid-size clients, don’t ship them promotions geared toward enterprise products.
 If a product like a display or a piece of large equipment often needs to be serviced or maintained, consider a roll out to partners who sell and service.

 Focus on segmentation to scale enablement efforts.
 Your partners should see role-based and selling-style information when they enter the portal.

 After a business owner logs in, show them the social-selling training you made for reps.
 Then push owners to encourage their reps to take it (such as incenting a % completion).
 Or when a marketer logs in, show them how or where to access new campaign materials (and consider incenting a roll out).

 Portals should aggregate the necessary tools, goals, next actions and enablement to give partners one place to go.
 Watch the video below for portal samples.

 Your communications can be pre-set based on segments and relevancy.
 They should celebrate, nudge and push partners to the next action.

 The above tips are just some suggestions from our webinar on how to take your channel program into the future.

-Fill out the form below to view the full-length webinar featuring Forrester’s premier channel analyst sharing new research—directly from the channel itself—on how to increase channel program performance.
+View the full-length webinar featuring Forrester’s premier channel analyst sharing new research—directly from the channel itself—on how to increase channel program performance.